nbrest/kamehouse/dev-environment-setup.md

 ```sh
 ./scripts/install-kamehouse.sh -s
 ```
-If installed standalone, all the scripts are available on the directory `${HOME}/programs/kamehouse-shell/bin`
+All the scripts are available on the directory `${HOME}/programs/kamehouse-shell/bin`

 # Tomcat Dev: